FlyingDR/date/README.md

 ### Note on microseconds in date adjustment

 For time shifting interval and adjusted dates, generated by the [`now`](#now) and [`from`](#from) methods microseconds part of the resulted date is forcibly set to zero.
-Date objects, which are generated without date adjustment are **not affected**.
+Date objects, which are generated without a date adjustment, are **not affected**.

 It should be safe because date adjustment is meant to only be used for tests.
-Testing time shifts with microseconds precision on intervals less than a second is more reliable with use of the `usleep()`.
+Testing time shifts with microsecond precision on intervals less than a second is more reliable with use of the `usleep()`.
 For larger intervals include of microseconds may introduce difference of the whole second which may cause tests to break from time to time.

 ## API methods